AlHusseinA/AlhusseinA/README.md

 ### Greetings!

-I'm Al-Hussein (The Handsome one in Arabic!).
+I'm Al-Hussein.
 I hold two MSc's in Artificial Intelligence and in Computational Neuroscience.
 I have an on going interest in all things related to deeo learning and AI.
 I'm particularly interested in foundational questions in the field.
 <!--
 **AlHusseinA/AlhusseinA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.